-is a problem-solver, advocate, lawyer, PhD, ironman competitor, marathoner, daughter of activists, and defender of the public with a passion for public policy.
+is a problem-solver, advocate, PhD, triathlon competitor, daughter of activists, and defender of the public with a passion for public policy.

 Never one to settle for the status quo, Amara believes in thinking outside the box, challenging systems, and building new ones that reflect values that put the public interest first.